 Bruising and swelling are common and expected after facial fat transfer.
 Swelling typically improves in the first 1 to 2 weeks after the procedure, though it can take a couple of months to fully resolve.
 Keeping the head elevated and using a cool compress can help reduce swelling.
 There is typically minimal pain at the face recipient sites and only mild discomfort at the donor site.
 People can typically return to work after 5-7 days and resume regular exercise at least 1 week after the procedure.
 Final results are expected in 6 to 12 months after facial fat transfer.

-Facial fat transfer surgery is a relatively well tolerated procedure.
+Facial fat transfer surgery is a relatively well-tolerated procedure.
 There are, however, some complications that may arise and are typically located in the treatment areas of the face.
-These complications include:

 Fat transfer can be thought of as a type of natural, biologic filler.
 Synthetic fillers are typically made of hyaluronic acid, which is a gel-like sugar molecule.
 Facial fat transfer results can last years and sometimes be permanent, while synthetic filler results usually last from 6 months to 2 years.
 This surgery typically requires use of deep sedation anesthesia, while synthetic fillers are performed under local anesthesia with minimal downtime.
 Vascular occlusion risk is higher in fat transfer procedures than it is with hyaluronic acid filler.